 Ever sat in front of a textbook, staring at a map of the world, and felt like you were trying to learn a language that doesn't even have an alphabet?

 If you're prepping for the AP Human Geography exam, you probably know that feeling.
 It’s not just about memorizing where countries are on a map.
-It’s about understanding why a coffee plantation is in Ethiopia instead of Norway, or why a certain city layout looks like a spiderweb while another looks like a grid.
-It’s a lot Surprisingly effective..
+Day to day, it’s about understanding why a coffee plantation is in Ethiopia instead of Norway, or why a certain city layout looks like a spiderweb while another looks like a grid.
+It’s a lot.

 But here’s the thing — once you stop trying to memorize isolated facts and start looking for the patterns, the whole subject actually starts to make sense.
-It turns from a mountain of data into a massive, interconnected puzzle.
+It turns from a mountain of data into a massive, interconnected puzzle It's one of those things that adds up..

 What Is AP Human Geography